 From downtown Wheeling, the Wheeling Creek Trail heads east to Elm Grove.
 Along the way, you'll cross high above Wheeling Creek on the Hempfield Viaduct and pass through Hempfield Tunnel, built in 1904.
 This segment of the Wheeling Heritage Trails is less urban and meanders along a wooded corridor.

-It is worth nothing that at the trail's northern terminus, you can pick up the nearly 7-mile Brooke Pioneer Trail and continue your journey all the way to Wellsburg for a more substantial ride.
+It is worth noting that at the trail's northern terminus, you can pick up the nearly 7-mile Brooke Pioneer Trail and continue your journey all the way to Wellsburg for a more substantial ride.

 Please visit our partners at the West Virginia State Trails Program!